-Reliable improvement as measured by the PSC (6+ point improvement on the total scale score) was evaluated for eligible youth discharged from services in FY 2022-23 who were in services at least 60 days and who had both initial assessment and discharge scores completed.
-Caregiver and report of reliable improvement have remained relatively consistent over the past three years.
+Reliable improvement as measured by the PSC (6+ point improvement on the total scale score) was evaluated for eligible youth discharged from services in FY 2023-24 who were in services at least 60 days and who had both initial assessment and discharge scores completed.
+Caregiver report of reliable improvement decreased over the past three years, while youth report remained relatively stable.